Backendless/ui-builder-library/components/bl-reCaptcha-component/README.md

     ![](example-images/add-new-service.jpg)

-3. After must open modal window "New Codeless Method".
+3. After must open the modal window "New Codeless Method".
 Fill in as in the screenshot

     ![](example-images/create-method-example.jpg)

-4. After go to edit over getResult method
+4. After go to edit over the getResult method

     ![](example-images/go-to-edit-captcha-method.jpg)